 Matt: The skins were animal skins, meaning that the animals were killed and blood was shed to cover them.

 Larry: I see where you are going.
 Nice point.

 Matt: The fig leaf aprons were rejected of God.
 But you guys put them on in the temple.
 See the problem?
-2 Nephi 25:23 says you are saved by grace AFTER all you can do.
+2 Nephi 25:23 says that you are saved by grace AFTER all you can do.
 Your works are not acceptable to God (Isaiah 64:6).
 They are filthy rags.
 Now, in your most sacred place, you put ON the symbol of that which God rejected!
 Your own works!

 Larry: I'm not gonna get into the faith and works debate.
 Cuz it can go on all day